getnamingo/registrar/README.md

 ## TMCH

 Please note that this is a draft version and contributions are welcome.
-Once we have a first release, you can use the provided [tmch.php](tmch.php) server.
+Once we have a first release, you can use the provided [tmch.php](tmch.php) script.

 ## WDRP

 Please note that this is a draft version and contributions are welcome.
-Once we have a first release, you can use the provided [wdrp.php](wdrp.php) server.
+Once we have a first release, you can use the provided [wdrp.php](wdrp.php) cron.

 ## ERRP